tonred/StrategyBuilder/README.md

 ### Abstract

-Project contains 2 contract types: Strategy and StrategyBuilder.
+Project contains two contract types: Strategy and StrategyBuilder.
 StrategyBuilder is used for Strategy creation and validation.
 Strategy is the main entity which contains all info about workflow, token inputs, wallets etc